ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAssembly/Organellar_Genome_Assembly_From_Nuclear-Targeted_Reads.md

                              Number of scaffold non-ACGTN nt          0
 ```

-# Find the chloroplast assemblies in our mitochondrial assemblies
+# Find the chloroplast genome within our assembled sequences

 With all of the assemblies you we've made trying to assemble the mitochondria, we most likely assembled a chloroplast genome too, as they are much simpler than plant mitochondria.
 Let's align the previously published chloroplast genome to the assemblies to see if we have some assembled.
 Note if you do not have a published version of your chloroplast assembly, you can use the same approach as what we did for the mitochondrial genome.